skhan59/skhan59.github.io/index.md

 ### Hobbies and Interests:

-In my free time, I enjoy video editing with Final Cut Pro, learning about Universal Basic Income, photography, and overanalyzing MCU and DCEU movies.
-For the latter, I hope to start a podcast on the subject by Winter 2021!
+In my free time, I enjoy video editing with Final Cut Pro, practicing iPhone photography, learning to cook Pakistani food, and overanalyzing MCU and DCEU movies.
+For the latter, I am currently working on starting up a podcast regarding the subject!

 <pre><code>